 - Damaged midsoles also show you to change your boots, especially if they no longer offer the same cushioning when you bought them.
 A noticeable change is a decreased shoe height, indicating the midsoles are worn.

 If you have steel cap shoes, check if the steel cap stops springing back, which can happen when a heavy object falls on it.
-If so, it’s time to look for a replacement here.
+If so, you can look and find a replacement from the steel cap work boots that we have available.
 Of course, the damages are not visible right away, but you will start to feel them after several days of use.
 Frankly speaking, there is no strict time frame in replacing work boots.
 Consider the signs above and decide if you need a new pair.
 A good boot, however, should last about six months long.
 If you put a lot of pressure on the shoes and wear them for several hours every day, they can give you three to six months of use.

 If you see any signs of damage, don’t use your work boots.
 You wear your work boots for a reason, and that is for your protection.
 Safety is not an aspect to be frugal with.
 Damaged or worn-out boots can lead to cracking, soles coming out whilst you’re at work, and even cause blisters and pain.
 If you work in a wet environment, water can easily seep through the cracks, getting your feet wet.

 Make sure you’re wearing good quality shoes and the right ones for your job.
 Australia has strict protective gear and clothing requirements, which include footwear, under AS/NZS 2210.
 Choose work boots that protect your feet against:

 - Heavy falling or rolling objects

 - Sharp items that can cut or puncture your feet

 - Slippery surfaces